What is Cholecystitis and How to Deal with it?

 Gallstones are stones that are usually made of cholesterol or bilirubin.
 These stones develop within the gallbladder and often get trapped in the bile ducts, stopping the bile from flowing to the small intestine.

-Bile starts to build up in the gallbladder and causes inflammation.
+Bile starts to build up in the gallbladder and causes inflammation

 Gallstones are a common condition worldwide, affecting over6% of the total population.
 The ratio is even higher in the USA, where15% of the population has gallstones.
-Studies show that about95% of people with cholecystitis have gallstones.
+Studies show that about95% of people with cholecystitis have gallstones

 2. Bacterial Infection